Hero-from-HeroPixel/medusa-starter-contentful/README.md

   Medusa Starter Contentful
 </h1>
 <p align="center">
-This repo provides the skeleton to get you started with using <a href="https://github.com/medusajs/medusa">Medusa</a> and Contentful.
+This repo provides the skeleton to get you started with using <a href="https://github.com/medusajs/medusa">Medusa</a> and Contentful CMS.
 Follow the steps below to get ready.
 </p>
 <p align="center">
   <a href="https://github.com/medusajs/medusa/blob/master/LICENSE">